NonStopTuning Driver Chelsea DeNofa Triumphs At 2012 XDC Rnd 4, Hyperfest

 Parsons lays outside on a cot, surrounded by other crewmembers catching a short nap under the shade of a tree from the summer sun.

-NST’s S13 Nissan 240SX driver, Joshua Steele, competed at Hyperfest the day before and is already on the road back home.
-He fell just short of the qualifying top 16.
+NST’s S13 Nissan 240SX driver, Joshua Steele, competed at Hyperfest the day before and fell just short of the qualifying top 16.

-“This was Joshua’s first time driving the track at Summit Point, which is a very long and challenging road course,” Rahimi said.
-“Most drivers struggle with this course their first time out, I feel like Joshua did very well on this course for his first time and I’m sure that he will be ready to compete at a high level again in the next round.”
+“This was Joshua’s first time driving the track at Summit Point, which is a long and challenging road course,” said Mike.
+“Most drivers struggle with this course their first time out, I feel like Joshua did very well on this course for his first time and I’m sure he will be ready to compete at a high level again in the next round.”

 Finally, the moment arrives.